atolab/cdds/docs/GettingStartedGuide/helloinstanceworld.rst

 4th read

     | This time, both samples have been read before.
 It's just that
-      instance nr 2 has been disposed by the writer.
+      instance 2 has been disposed by the writer.
 The dispose did not change the data of that sample.
 Only the instance state has changed.

 HelloinstanceworldSubscriber has been implemented to terminate when it